donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO_full.md

 **Sample Efficiency**: How many expert annotations would we actually need?
 If RLHF worked with 10K of samples for ChatGPT, maybe we only need hundreds of expert literary judgments to see significant improvement in creative output.

 **A broken clock is right twice a day**: Is there a meaningful difference between "turning up randomness and filtering with experts" versus "genuine creative intelligence"?
-Could high-temperature generation + expert filtering approximate the cognitive processes behind ExO language?
+Could high-temperature generation coupled with expert filtering approximate the cognitive processes behind ExO language?

 **Expert Agreement:** This one is personal because I see it all the time in business problems.
 Would literary critics even agree on what constitutes good ExO language?
 The subjectivity of literary judgment might make this approach messier than mathematical reasoning tasks.
-Is Citizen Kane actually one of the greatest films of all time or was it just the introduction of depth of field that won audiences and the academy over?
+Is Citizen Kane actually one of the greatest films of all time or was it just the introduction of depth of field that won audiences and the Academy over?

 **Generalization Limits**: If we optimize models toward specific critic preferences, do we get genuine creative capability or just better mimicry of those critics' tastes?
 I think of Wittgensteins example of mimicry and rule following.
 A pupil is learning a geometric series: The pupil has been tested on examples of counting by +2 up to 1000.
-The pupil is then asked to continue the task on numbers above 1000.
-They then write 1000, 1004, 1008, 1012.
+The pupil is then asked to continue the task on numbers above 1000 and then writes 1000, 1004, 1008, 1012.
 The pupil claims they have been following the rule all along: “Up to 1000 I add 2; from 1000 onward I add 4.”
 Every step the pupil took in training was perfectly compatible with this alternative rule.
 Most intelligence tasks are about fluid and adaptive generalization.

 <!-- "measuring skill at any given task falls short of measuring intelligence, because skill is heavily modulated by prior knowledge and experience" -->